Datasilk/Core/README.md

 	```
 	> NOTE: You can set up your routes once you start creating Page controllers

-7. Open your *Project Properties*, select the *Application* tab and change *startup object* to use `Datasilk.Program`
+6. Open your *Project Properties*, select the *Application* tab and change *startup object* to use `Datasilk.Program`

 That's it!
-Next, learn how to use the Datasilk Core MVC framework to build web pages & web services.
+Next, learn how to use the Datasilk Core MVC framework to build web Controllers & web services.

 ## Page Requests

-All page request URLs are mapped to controllers that inherit the `Datasilk.Page` class located in the `Pages` namespace for your project (e.g. `MyProject.Pages`).
-For example, the URL `http://localhost:7770/products` maps to the class `MyProject.Pages.Products`.
+All page request URLs are mapped to controllers that inherit the `Datasilk.Controller` class located in the `Controllers` namespace for your project (e.g. `MyProject.Controllers`).
+For example, the URL `http://localhost:7770/products` maps to the class `MyProject.Controllers.Products`.

 > NOTE: Replace "MyProject" with the name of your project in the examples above & below